AbbysGud/NusantaraInfrastructure-Test1-NextJS/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+Second, to be able to use the login and register function, register to [Clerk](https://dashboard.clerk.com/) to get the API for the .env.local, the clerk dependencies used for login, register, and profile.

-Second, to run the CRUD json database, first install with:
+Third, to run the CRUD json database, first install with:

 ```bash
 npm i -g json-server